Kubikubiessa/Challenge-1-refactoring-/README.md

 ## Acceptance Criteria
-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
+GIVEN a webpage that needs improvement in accessibility standards WHEN I view the source code
 THEN I am able to fix and implement semantic HTML elements WHEN I view the structure of the HTML elements